Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community, poetry, and more.

 This article shines a light upon the beautiful beach stones we often find while combing the beaches of Lake Michigan.
 It is meant to help with rock identification, and also offers interesting facts about the rocks, beautiful photos about some of our common and more unusual beach stone discoveries, and curious information as to how some of our beloved beach stones were formed.

-This article features various forms of syenite, rhyolite, pumice, dolomite, quartz, quartz veining, wishing stones, heart stones, quartzite, Presque Island serpentinite, diabase, pegmatite, conglomerate and banded metamorphic rocks, in that order!
+This article features various forms of syenite, rhyolite, pumice, dolomite, quartz, quartz veining, wishing stones, heart stones, quartzite, Presque Island serpentinite, diabase, pegmatite, conglomerate and banded metamorphic rocks, in that order.

-Attractive colorful syenite is a medium to coarse grained igneous rock related to granite which solidifies slowly in Earth's crust in a similar manner.
-Whereas quartz is an important mineral in the granite, it's lacking in syenite.
+Attractive, colorful syenite is a medium- to coarse-grained igneous rock related to granite which solidifies slowly in Earth's crust in a similar manner.
+Whereas quartz is an important mineral in granite, it's lacking in syenite.

-Syenite is not a common rock in Michigan comparatively.
+Syenite is not a common rock in Michigan, comparatively.
 They are occasionally substituted for granite as building stones.

-Rhyolite is a felsic (silica-rich) volcanic igneous rock composed with the same mineral content as granite, only while in the molten rock form, unlike granite, it cools fast (extrusive type) near or over the surface of Earth's crust.
-When these magmas erupt, a rock with two grain sizes typically form.
-The larger crystals that form just beneath the surface cool at a slower pace and are known as phenocrysts).
-The smaller undetectable crystals that form at or above the surface cool quicker and are known as ground mass with a micro-crystalline matrix.
+Rhyolite is a felsic (silica-rich) volcanic igneous rock with the same mineral content as granite, only unlike granite, it cools fast from the molten rock near or over the surface of Earth's crust (extrusive type).
+When these magmas erupt, a rock with two grain sizes typically forms.
+The larger crystals that form just beneath the surface cool at a slower pace and are known as phenocrysts.
+The smaller, undetectable crystals that form at or above the surface cool quicker and are known as ground mass with a micro-crystalline matrix.

-Porphorytic Rhyolite as shown above you ask.
-First let's review "porphorytic" or "porphyry"!
-These are igneous rocks with one mineral (called the phenocryst) exhibiting a grain size larger than the remainder of the minerals (called the ground mass).
+Porphorytic Rhyolite.
+In order to understand this rock, we must know what "porphorytic" or "porphyry" mean.
+These are igneous rocks with one mineral (aka the phenocryst) exhibiting a grain size larger than the remainder of the minerals (called the ground mass).